Indirect detection of long-lived particles in a rich dark sector with a dark vector portal: Current and future constraints from astrophysics, cosmology and colliders

-The parameters of our model can also be probed in DM experiments.
-This is especially the case for indirect searches.
-In this case, the corresponding discovery prospects rely on annihilation rates that can depend only on unsuppressed couplings present in the secluded dark sector.
-In our case, however, further caveats to this scenario appear that lead to distinct phenomenological features, as discussed below.
+The model of our interest can also be probed in DM ID experiments.
+The corresponding discovery prospects rely on annihilation rates that depend only on unsuppressed couplings in the secluded dark sector.
 On the other hand, future DD searches remain much less promising.
-While lighter DM species $\eta$ couple to the SM via $h_D$, their suppressed couplings to light quarks and negligible abundance typically yield very low expected signal rates in DD experiments.
+The lighter DM species $\eta$ couple to the SM only indirectly.
+Their suppressed couplings to light quarks and negligible abundance typically yield very low expected signal rates in DD experiments.
 This is also true for the heavier DM species $\chi$ for which the scattering rates off nuclei appear only via intermediate $\eta$ and $\phi$ fields.

-\paragraph{Indirect detection of $\chi$ DM} ID signatures in our model can arise from annihilations of both DM species, the heavier dominant scalar $\chi$ and the lighter one $\eta$.
+ID signatures in our model can arise from annihilations of both DM species, the heavier dominant scalar $\chi$ and the lighter one $\eta$.
 The latter process, however, is highly suppressed by the tiny abundance of $\eta$.
 This is not the case for annihilations of the dominant DM component.
 At the leading order, though, the main annihilation channel is purely into invisible final states $\chi\chi\to \eta\eta$.
-Instead, the dominant contribution to ID signal rates appears at the next-to-leading order due to the $2\to 3$ process $\chi\chi\to \eta\eta A^\prime$ shown in \cref{fig:idea}.
-This is especially important for a growing value of the dark coupling constant $g_D$ which increases the chance of the final-state $A^\prime$-sstrahlung off the $\eta$ leg, cf. \cref{eq:MSASA} and \cref{eq:brehm}.\footnote{The dark vectors could also be produced in cross interactions $\chi\eta\to \chi\eta A^\prime$ which, however, play a subdominant role with respect to the $2\to 3$ annihilations of the $\chi$s due to the suppressed relic density of $\eta$.} Notably, as we have already argued above, larger values of $g_D$ are also preferred by cosmological and collider constraints.
+Instead, the dominant contribution to ID signal rates appears at the next-to-leading order due to the $2\to 3$ process $\chi\chi\to \eta\eta h_D$ shown in \cref{fig:idea}.
+This is especially important for a growing value of the dark coupling constant $\lambda_{h_D\eta}$ which increases the probability of emitting the final-state $h_D$ off the $\eta$ leg; see \cref{eq:MSASA}.\footnote{The dark Higgs bosons could also be produced in cross interactions $\chi\eta\to \chi\eta h_D$ which, however, play a subdominant role with respect to the $2\to 3$ annihilations of the $\chi$s due to the suppressed relic density of $\eta$.} Notably, as we have argued above, larger values of $\lambda_{h_D\eta}$ are also preferred by cosmological and collider constraints.